Setup

 General

-Here you will find settings that affect the entire server, not just a specific reaction panel.
+Here you will find settings that affect the entire server, not just a specific ticket panel.

 Per User Simultaneous Ticket Limit